hritikvalluvar/NeetCode_150/Linked_List/5_Copy_List_With_Random_Pointer_Medium.md

 # Copy List With Random Pointer
-You are given the head of a linked list of length n.
-Unlike a singly linked list, each node contains an additional pointer random, which may point to any node in the list, or null.
+You are given the head of a linked list of length `n`.
+Unlike a singly linked list, each node contains an additional pointer `random`, which may point to any node in the list, or `null`.

-Create a deep copy of the list.
+Create a **deep copy** of the list.

-The deep copy should consist of exactly n new nodes, each including:
+The deep copy should consist of exactly `n` **new** nodes, each including:

-- The original value val of the copied node
+- The original value `val` of the copied node
-- A next pointer to the new node corresponding to the next pointer of the original node
+- A `next` pointer to the new node corresponding to the `next` pointer of the original node
-- A random pointer to the new node corresponding to the random pointer of the original node
+- A `random` pointer to the new node corresponding to the `random` pointer of the original node

 Note: None of the pointers in the new list should point to nodes in the original list.